suprachakra/Ride-Sharing-Ecosystem/README.md

 - Regular DR drills ensure we never get caught off-guard.
 If a DR drill fails, fix root causes before next increment.

 **Integration with ML:**
-- Designed so that plugging in ML-driven V5.2 model is a matter of adding another microservice or endpoint.
+- Designed so that plugging in ML-driven is a matter of adding another microservice or endpoint.
 If ML fails, revert to old logic instantly.
 This ensures no complexity sacrifices user trust or compliance.

 ---